 Moya Costello has four books – two of short creative prose (Kites in Jakarta, Sea Cruise Books and Small Ecstasies, UQP) and two short novels (The Office as a Boat, Brandl & Schlesinger and Harriet Chandler, Short Odds Publications) – and many pieces individually published in scholarly and literary journals, and anthologies.
 She has been awarded writing grants and fellowships by government departments and literary organisations.
 She has been a guest at many writers’ festivals, read her work at various venues, been as writer-in-residence at Monash University, and judged many literary competitions.
-She is an adjunct lecturer with the School of Arts and Social Sciences, Southern Cross University.
-See also an academic publication site.; a general wine quaffing blog, and a local wine drinking blog.
+She is an adjunct lecturer with the Faculty of Business, Law and Arts, Southern Cross University.
+See also an academic publication site; a general wine quaffing blog, and a local wine drinking blog.

 In the Press